karstenw/geosLib/README.md

 # Update

-+ Welcome the new addition macpaintLib.py.
++ Welcome the new addition 'macpaintLib.py'.
 For the start it will be kept in it's own file but will be integrated after maturing.
 It uses a lot of common code and is very beta.
-+ Currently it converts all but one from all the macpaint files I could find on the net.
++ Currently it converts all but one from all the macpaint files I could find on the net with a speed of ca. 15docs/sec.
-  + sources so far;
+  + sources so far:
     + [http://cd.textfiles.com/carousel344/PIC](http://cd.textfiles.com/carousel344/PIC)
     + [http://cd.textfiles.com/vgaspectrum/mac/mac1](http://cd.textfiles.com/vgaspectrum/mac/mac1)
     + [http://cd.textfiles.com/vgaspectrum/mac/mac2](http://cd.textfiles.com/vgaspectrum/mac/mac2)